sgajbi/portfolio-analytics-system/README.md

   - **`ingestion_service`**: A write-only FastAPI application serving as the single entry point for all incoming data (portfolios, instruments, transactions, etc.).
 It validates data and publishes raw events to Kafka.
   - **`persistence-service`**: A generic consumer responsible for persisting raw data from Kafka to the PostgreSQL database.
 On successful persistence, it publishes a `_completed` event to an outbox for reliable downstream processing.
   - **`query-service`**: A read-only FastAPI application providing a comprehensive set of endpoints to access all processed data.
-It handles on-the-fly calculations for complex queries like Time-Weighted Return (TWR) and Money-Weighted Return (MWR).
+It handles on-the-fly calculations for complex queries like Time-Weighted Return (TWR) performance.
   - **Calculator Services (`services/calculators/`)**: A suite of specialized, idempotent consumers that perform core business logic:
       - **`cost-calculator-service`**: Calculates cost basis and realized gains/losses for transactions, with full support for dual-currency trades.
       - **`cashflow-calculator-service`**: Generates cashflow records from transactions based on configurable business rules.